metaborg/devenv/README.md

 To create a personal development environment, fork this repository and set up the `repo.properties` file in your fork.

-In both cases, pull in changes from `master` of `origin` to receive updates to the build script and list of repositories.
+In both cases, pull in changes from `develop` of `origin` to receive updates to the build script and list of repositories.

 ## Behind the scenes